aavotins/HiQBioDiv_EGVs/docs/index.md

 In this material code chunks are formatted as individual pieces to better pinpoint commands used for a job described in the text around.
 However, in practical setting the creation of ecogeographical variables will be much faster, if they will be combined in loops or other batch processing setup.
-Practically used command lines are available in the [home repository](https://github.com/aavotins/HiQBioDiv_EGVs) of this material at
+Command lines used in practice are available in the [home repository](https://github.com/aavotins/HiQBioDiv_EGVs) of this material at
-`Data/RScripts_final`, they can be executed in an alphanumeric order, if not specifically.
-We performed parts of the compute on the University of Latvia Intitute of Numerical Modelling HPC cluster with the same file tree as in this material.
+`Data/RScripts_final`, they can be executed in an alphanumeric order, if not specified differently.
+We performed parts of the compute on the University of Latvia Institute of Numerical Modelling HPC cluster with the same file tree as in this material.
 Shell scripts used to run R commands are available in the [home repository](https://github.com/aavotins/HiQBioDiv_EGVs) of this material at
 `Data/hpc_io/Jobs_shell/2024/EGVs`.